Sypher12233/CC_jammming/README.md

     Use the Spotify Web [API Endpoint Reference](https://developer.spotify.com/documentation/web-api/reference/search) to help format your request.

-80. In the Spotify object, add a method called `search` that accepts a parameter for the user' search term.
+80. In the Spotify object, add a method called `search` that accepts a parameter for the user's search term.

-    `search()` returns a promise that will eventually resolve to the list of tracks from the search.
+    Add the `async` keyword before the search methods name. `search()` returns a promise that will eventually resolve to the list of tracks from the search.

+    Retreive the value of the `accessToken` and save it to a variable, don't forget to `await` for the getAccessMethod().

 81. Inside `search()`, start the promise chain by returning a `GET` request (using `fetch()`) to the following Spotify endpoint: